Engr-Kay/alx-low_level_programming/README.md

-C - Functions, nested loops
+0x06.
+C - More pointers, arrays and strings